vcz-fr/Website/README.md

 - Read the code, just in case some ugly monster is laying around.

 ## History, reversed

+### v6 (current) - Open
+Similar in terms of design, this new version uses [GitHub pages](https://pages.github.com/) and its static website generator [Jekyll](https://jekyllrb.com/).
+This allows the website to be very lightweight by avoiding most of the hacks of the previous version, generating the sitemap, the robots.txt file and with a layout fit for more resolutions.
+In addition, the code is open to everyone and changes can be made much faster!

 ### v5 - Parallelogram
 The reference.
 Very lightweight, no JavaScript, represented my fight for extreme performance and backed by a CDN.
 Made in one inspired afternoon using some trending technologies, this website does not aim to support older browsers.